tsdat/tsdat/docs/source/configuring_tsdat.rst

    This method is called before the inputs are merged and converted to standard format as specified by the config file.

-hook_apply_corrections
-   IngestPipeline hook that can be used to apply standard corrections for the instrument/measurement or calibrations.
-This method is called immediately after the dataset is converted to standard format and before any QC tests are applied.

-   If corrections are applied, then the ``corrections_applied`` attribute should be updated on the variable(s) that this method applies corrections to.

 hook_customize_dataset
    Hook to allow for user customizations to the standardized dataset such as inserting a derived variable based on other variables in the